Edward Joseph Byrne: Early life and education

 Byrne was born in Dublin to Edward and Eleanor (née Maguire) Byrne.
 His father was a farmer from County Wicklow.
 There were three children in the family, all boys, and Edward was the only one not to die in infancy.

 He studied at Belvedere College and Holy Cross College, Clonliffe before proceeding for theological studies at the Irish College, Rome.
 He was ordained a priest on 8 June 1895 at St. John Lateran.

 Ministry

-His first post was as curate to Rush, County Dublin from 1895–98.
-He then moved to Kilsallaghan and Rolestown from 1898–99.
+His first post was as curate to Rush, County Dublin from 1895 to 1898.
+He then moved to Kilsallaghan and Rolestown from 1898 to 1899.
 The following year he spent at Howth before moving to Blackrock.
-He was appointed Vice Rector of the Irish College, Rome from 1901–1904 and returned as a curate to the Pro-Cathedral where he remained until 1920.
+He was appointed Vice Rector of the Irish College, Rome from 1901 to 1904 and returned as a curate to the Pro-Cathedral where he remained until 1920.

 Bryne was appointed Auxiliary Bishop of Dublin and Titular Bishop of Pegae by Pope Benedict XV on 19 August 1920.
 He was ordained a bishop by Archbishop William Walsh at the Pro-Cathedral on 28 October of the same year.